-- Money is one of the areas, along with weight loss, smoking, etc. where people have demonstrated lack of self-control for short term enjoyment over long term benefits.
-Individuals have bias towards small payoffs now compared to larger payoffs latter.
+- Money is one of the areas, along with weight loss, smoking, etc. where people have demonstrated lack of self-control for short-term enjoyment over long-term benefits.
+Individuals have a bias towards small payoffs now compared to larger payoffs latter.

 Status Quo Bias